 And finally, automation technology that enables easier repricing is now readily available.

-Online marketplaces like Amazon and eBay experience a volume of traffic that is staggering.
+Online marketplaces like Amazon experience a volume of traffic that is staggering.
 This means that repricing activities are also massive in scale.
 Amazon reprices tens of millions of listings every day, making them tough for other retailers to compete against.

 This is particularly evident when you consider that even brick-and-mortar giants like Walmart and BestBuy each only made between 52 and 54 thousand price changes in the major shopping month of November.